RidaNaz/Next.js/step01_start-with-next.js/README.md

 - **lint:**  runs next lint to set up Next.js' built-in ESLint configuration.

 # Exploring the Project
-After installation, open the project in your code editor and navigate to nextjs-dashboard.
+After installation, open the project in your code editor and navigate to `nextjs-dashboard`.

 > Command Prompt (cmd)
 ```